apache/arrow/docs/source/cpp/tutorials/compute_tutorial.rst

 1. An Arrow installation

-2. An understanding of basic Arrow data structures from <basic data structures>
+2. An understanding of basic Arrow data structures from :doc:`/cpp/tutorials/basic_arrow`

 Setup
 -----